6 Due Diligence Tips When Buying a House with Solar

 It’s easy to find reviews about most solar brands online, although it’s important to look at independent sites, not the marketing promises of the brand’s own websites.
 Take a look at the good and bad reviews, and check sites like Solar Quotes for any major product issues, as well as Australian warranty, and part replacement information.

 2. Book an electrical and solar inspection

 Although pest and building inspections are a must, many home buyers don’t think about having an electrical inspection done.
 An Electrical Contractor who specialises in solar installation and service will be the best choice to do the inspection.
-Considering the costs and risks associated with a solar system that doesn’t work, or is in a state of disrepair, it’s important that you have a professional CEC Qualified Electrician inspect the system.
+Considering the costs and risks associated with a solar system that doesn’t work, or is in a state of disrepair, it’s important that you have a professional CEC Accredited Installer to inspect the system.

 Solar hot water systems can also be a minefield.
 Some types are more unreliable than others, and may look ok but actually not be functional at all and be running solely on the back up element.
 You may think you’re buying something efficient, but instead it actually needs replacing or maintenance.

 If the solar was installed before 2012, the house may be on the 44c Feed in Tariff (FiT) which pays handsomely in dividends to the original owners.
 Don’t be tricked into believing that will pass to you, the new owner.
 It is not something you should be paying extra for, as it ends with the transfer of the electricity bill into a new name.
 The good news is that solar can still save thousands in self consumption, so some small changes to your energy habits can greatly decrease your electricity bill.

 4. Check the maintenance schedule